 I make reviews and lists relating to anime, music, and video games.
 Japanese media is part of my daily intake.
 Also a huge Vocaloid fan.

-It’s already been 10 years since Vocaloid software Hatsune Miku has been released and available for aspiring musicians to use.
-From only being a niche vocal software that nobody knows about to becoming the famous virtual idol that she is today in the span of 10 years is quite the journey.
 Countless songs have been made by music producers from all over the world using her voice.
-That’s the special thing about her, she’s not just an idol that people adore, she’s also the banner that unifies us as music enthusiasts.
+That’s the special thing about her; she’s not just an idol that people adore, but she’s also the banner that unifies us as music enthusiasts.
 Anyone is able to use her voice for their music, which means that she’s not limited to only one genre or style.
 As people make songs using her, they’re creating their own version of Miku.
 There is no one “true” personality of Hatsune Miku because everyone is free to interpret her in any way they want according to their music style.

 Before we begin, there are some things I want to clear up first.
 I'm only going to list songs that used Miku's vocals in the original arrangement.
 That means that I will not be listing covers or parodies of songs that didn't have Miku as the original singer.
 I will also not include songs with multiple Vocaloids.
 So duet songs like "Magnet" or "World's End Dancehall" are off the table.
 With that out of the way, let's get right into it!